Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Background and Notation

-where $|p-q|$ is the Euclidean distance between the points $p,q\in\mH$ treated as points of $\mR^3$.
-This says, among other things, that the set identity from Euclidean $\mR^3$ to $\mH$ is locally $(1/2)$-H\"{o}lder continuous.
-A look at the expression for $d$ shows that this identity is not locally $\alpha$-H\"{o}lder continuous for any $\alpha>1/2$, thus, in particular, not locally Lipschitz.
+Here $|p-q|$ is the Euclidean distance between the points $p,q\in\Omega\subset\mH$ treated as points of $\mR^3$.
+This says (among other things) the set identity from Euclidean $\mR^3$ to $\mH$ is locally $(1/2)$-H\"{o}lder continuous.
+A look at the expression for $d$ shows the identity map is not locally $\alpha$-H\"{o}lder continuous for any $\alpha>1/2$ (thus, in particular, not locally Lipschitz).